 Spotlight: The Survival Medicine Handbook: A Guide for When Help is Not on the Way: This book teaches how to deal with all the likely medical issues you will face in a disaster situation, including strategies to keep your family healthy even in the worse scenarios.
 It covers skills such as performing a physical exam, transporting the injured patient, and even how to suture a wound.
 This medical reference belongs in every survival library.

-Bargain Bin: Below you will find links to the items related to today’s article, including a link to sources for clove oil, the one essential oil that I find most beneficial for toothaches.
+Below you will find the items related to today’s article, including sources for clove oil, the one essential oil that I find most beneficial for toothaches.

 Where There Is No Dentist: Community health workers, educators and individuals from around the world use this book to help people care for their teeth and gums.
 The author uses straightforward language and careful instructions to explain how to: examine patients; diagnose common dental problems; make and use dental equipment; use local anesthetics; place fillings; and remove teeth.